Nigeria World Cup kit sells out in minutes as fakes flood Lagos markets

 Most of the sellers that CNN spoke to in Lagos didn't seem to understand why it was wrong to sell fake goods.

-Oni acknowledged when pressed that what she was doing was illegal, however, for her and other sellers, it all boils down to affordability.
+Oni acknowledged, when pressed, that what she was doing was illegal, however, for her and other sellers, it all boils down to affordability.

 Nearly half of Nigeria's 196 million population live in poverty, according to the World Poverty Clock agency.